mpoquet/qemu-shutdown-25/timer/README.md

 This implementation is currently non-functional.
 Although we configure virtual timers on each secondary core and enable IRQs, the cores do not appear to receive interrupts.
 As a result, they remain stuck in their `WFI` loop.
 This behavior is likely due to QEMU limitations or missing platform-specific interrupt routing.

-For a more stable implementation, we recommend using [lesson03 from M. Poquet](https://github.com/mpoquet/raspberry-pi-os-qemu/tree/master/src/lesson03), which successfully manages secondary core wakeup and simple timers under QEMU.
+For a more stable implementation, we recommend using [lesson03 from M. Poquet](https://github.com/mpoquet/raspberry-pi-os-qemu/tree/master/src/lesson03), which successfully manages the timer.

 ## Objective